Gallium

-elemental gallium is a soft, silvery metal at standard temperature and pressure.
+elemental gallium is a soft, silvery metal at standard temperature and pressure with a complex orthorhombic crystal structure.
 In its liquid state, it becomes silvery white.
 If enough force is applied, solid gallium may fracture conchoidally.
-Since its discovery in 1875, gallium has widely been used to make alloys with low melting points.
-It is also used in semiconductors, as a dopant in semiconductor substrates.
+Gallium does not occur as a free element in nature, but rather as gallium(III) compounds in trace amounts in zinc ores (such as sphalerite) and in bauxite.

-The melting point of gallium, 29.7646 °C, is used as a temperature reference point.
-Gallium alloys are used in thermometers as a non-toxic and environmentally friendly alternative to mercury, and can withstand higher temperatures than mercury.
+The melting point of gallium, 29.7646 C, is used as a temperature reference point.
+One of only four metal elements that is liquid at, or near, normal room temperature, gallium will melt in a person's hands at normal human body temperature of 37 C. Gallium alloys with low temperatures are used in thermometers as a non-toxic and environmentally friendly alternative to mercury, and can withstand higher temperatures than mercury.
 A melting point of -19 °C, well below the freezing point of water, is claimed for the alloy galinstan (62–95% gallium, 5–22% indium, and 0–16% tin by weight), but that may be the freezing point with the effect of supercooling.

-Gallium does not occur as a free element in nature, but rather as gallium(III) compounds in trace amounts in zinc ores (such as sphalerite) and in bauxite.
-Elemental gallium is a liquid at temperatures greater than 29.76 °C, and will melt in a person's hands at normal human body temperature of 37.0 °C.

 Gallium is predominantly used in electronics.
 Gallium arsenide, the primary chemical compound of gallium in electronics, is used in microwave circuits, high-speed switching circuits, and infrared circuits.
 Semiconducting gallium nitride and indium gallium nitride produce blue and violet light-emitting diodes and diode lasers.
 Gallium is also used in the production of artificial gadolinium gallium garnet for jewelry.
 It has no known natural role in biology.
 Gallium(III) behaves in a similar manner to ferric salts in biological systems and has been used in some medical applications, including pharmaceuticals and radiopharmaceuticals.